cybergen/leftwell-gemini-app/README.md

 # Teleportation Turmoil
 Teleportation Turmoil is a storytelling app for younger players.
-Help Sizzlewhisker the junior wizard (and sarcastic, Brooklyn-accent wielding dragon), prepare for his teleportation exam at Thromwell Magical Correspondence School by creating a magical tale together.
+Help Sizzlewhisker the junior wizard (and sarcastic, Brooklyn-accent wielding dragon), prepare for his teleportation exam at Thromwell Magical Correspondence School by creating an exciting or hilarious tale together.
 Pick a story prompt and capture items throughout your house that will get transformed into powerful artifacts for use in an adventure that Sizzlewhisker makes up and narrates.
 Generate enough creative energy, and you can open up a magic portal to another world!

 ![Flying Dragon Wizard in a purple conical hat](https://github.com/cybergen/leftwell-gemini-app/blob/main/UnityClient/Assets/Images/Textures/Zoomed-BG.png?raw=true)